-The other key element of the Netherlands ground forces are the Netherlands Marines.
+The other key element of the Netherlands ground forces are the Marines.
 This is a unique organization which does not normally operate as a unit, but in separately tasked battalion sized ‘Groups’.

 Both the 1st Group and the Parachute Company would normally be assigned to work with the British 3rd Commando Bde.
-These troops were trained for mountain and arctic warfare and would routinely train to deploy in Northern Norway.
+These troops were trained for mountain and arctic warfare and would routinely deploy in Northern Norway.

 The 2nd Group was dispersed throughout Dutch colonies in the Caribbean and West Indies, primarily providing local security but also able to form into a strike force if necessary.

-The 3rd Group were reservists, formerly enrolled as marines this unit would initially provide security at naval bases but then would develop several Marine Battalions or a Marine Regiment for deployment.
+The 3rd Group were reservists, formerly enrolled as marines this unit would initially provide security at naval bases but would then develop several Marine Battalions or a Marine Regiment for deployment.

 The Dutch are the second largest operator of the Leopard 2, with 445 of them in the inventory.
 Starting in 1993, many (eventually 330) were upgraded to the Leopard 2A5 standard with improved armor.
-Representing about half of the tanks in service, the 4th Division was equipped entirely with the Leopard 2 while the Panzer Bde in the 5th Division also had these tanks.
+Representing about half of the tanks in service, the 4th Division was equipped entirely with the Leopard 2 while the Panzer Bde in the 5th Division also had them.

 Infantry Fighting Vehicles (IFV)